 Airbnb Business Model : What makes Airbnb so successful?

 What is the secret of Airbnb success?
 The answer is in their Business Model Innovation.
-How they generate trust by design and improve user experience for everyone, and what is their long-term business strategy.
-Get full course here 👉 https://disruptors.academy/business .
-And please, if you like the course, I would appreciate a good review, it is extremely helpful for me to continue providing this knowledge.
-Thanks a lot!
-Here's your link: https://disruptors.academy/business Joe Gebbia TED talk: https://www.youtube.com/watch?v=16cM-RFid9U #Airbnb #Business #Innovation The Business Model Canvas is used under creative commons license and attribution goes to strategyzer.com
+How they generate trust by design and improve user experience for everyone, and what is their long-term business strategy. 🚀 Learn how to build disruptive businesses: 👉 https://disruptors.academy/business 🎞️ Learn how to create YouTube videos like this with Powerpoint only: 👉 https://disruptors.academy/video Joe Gebbia TED talk: https://www.youtube.com/watch?v=16cM-RFid9U #Airbnb #Business #Innovation The Business Model Canvas is used under creative commons license and attribution goes to strategyzer.com

 How Airbnb designs for trust | Joe Gebbia